 Water is a precious resource.
 It's in our interests to reduce leakage and repair leaks quickly, so it helps the environment and keeps your bills down.

 Water leaks can occur on the pipes we manage, as well as the pipes you are responsible for.
 When you let us know about a leak on one of our pipes, in most cases we will aim to have it repaired within 10 working days.
-If you're unsure whether the leak is on our pipework, or yours, read our page on Responsibility for your pipework.
+If you're unsure whether the leak is on our pipework, or yours, find out here.

 Why do pipes leak?

 A variety of factors can cause pipes to leak, including frost, dry spells, logging and even the weight of traffic passing over pipework in the road.
 Bristol Water manages over 6,700 km of pipework - so it's inevitable a leak will occur from time to time.

 The size of the leak can also vary.
 Some leaks can be very large, with the worst resulting in water gushing out of the ground, many, however, will be small, and sometimes difficult to locate.